• Access Control

 1. Access the Security Needs

 For effective management, a full assessment of the site’s security needs should be conducted.
 This involved identifying all exit and entry points, understanding the flow of people, identifying areas which require restricted access and also identifying more vulnerable areas in which unauthorised access could occur.
 Security threats to consider are theft, vandalism, natural disasters, fire and intrusion.
+For specialised environments, such as those in healthcare or education, these audits must account for specific safeguarding requirements.

 2. Implement a Layered Security Approach